Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - First, we created two enums `NOT_PASSED` and `PASSED` which are distinct numbers, and then a validator that checks if its argument is indeed a member of the enum set.
 - Next, we have the declaration of our `state` variable used in our Events declaration a couple sections back.
 - Then, we have a utility function that handles evaluation of the outcome of votes.
-- Afterwards, we make three assertions that given a set amount of votes for up votes and down votes, that the expected outcome is derived.
+- Afterwards, we make three assertions that given a set amount of votes for up-votes and down-votes, that the expected behaviour occurs.
-- Lastly, we validate that given any value for up votes and down votes a valid outcome must be derived.
+- Lastly, we validate that given any value for up-votes and down-votes a valid outcome must be derived.

-At this point, with just a little addition to our program, we will be ready to run it.
+We would soon be able to run our program, after making a few additions.

 ## Interaction Introduction

 Next, we need to insert the appropriate calls to interact.
-In this case, our program although complex, doesn't an equally complex interaction between the sole participant and the contract, instead we'll need a simple call to the frontend to send the contract information defined during the _Data Definition_ step over.
+In this case, our program although complex, doesn't require an equally complex interaction between the sole participant and the contract, instead we'll need a simple call to the frontend to send the contract information defined during the _Data Definition_ step over.

 In our program, that means defining `description`, `isProposal`, `title`, `link`, `owner`, `id`, and `deadline` by Deployer.
 Do that in your code now.